Table of Contents

 - Most of LEPRA’s work happens in populous states where people suffer from extreme poverty.
 These include Telangana, Jharkhand, Odisha, Madhya Pradesh, Bihar, and New Delhi.
 You will find that LEPRA has established referral centers and rehabilitation facilities in these areas.

 - To help the organization fight for its cause, you could either donate, have a fundraiser, or volunteer.
 Using your qualities, skills & experience, you can change the lives of people affected by leprosy and lymphatic filariasis.

 Teach for India

-In the long term, you can engage with Teach for India Alumni to become a part of a growing community.
-Here, you can work with curriculum designers, school principles, education policy researchers, or even journalists and lawyers.
+- In the long term, you can engage with Teach for India Alumni to become a part of a growing community.
+Here, you can work with curriculum designers, school principals, education policy researchers, journalists, and lawyers.
 The idea, in the end, is to accelerate progress towards that day when all children in India have the opportunity to attain an excellent education.